Thorsten Pachur is professor for Behavioral Research Methods at the TUM School of Management.

 Before joining TUM in April 2022, Thorsten worked as Senior Research Scientist at the Center for Adaptive Rationality located at the Max Planck Institute for Human Development in Berlin.

 In 2017 Thorsten was appointed Fellow of the Association for Psychological Science.
+From 2025 he will be Associate Editor of the journal Cognitive Psychology.

 Before working at the Center for Adaptive Rationality Thorsten worked as a research scientist at the University of Basel, where he obtained his habilitation in 2012.
 He obtained his doctorate degree from the Free University Berlin.